 A CDN is meant to take all the static media files that you have on your site (usually images and other uploads) and distribute them across a network of servers for faster delivery to your audience.

-Hooking up your site to a CDN can result in even a 55% reduction in bandwidth consumption.
+Hooking up your site to a CDN can result in your site loading much, much faster and also result in reduced bandwidth consumption.

 Use Key CDN for maximum results (they are great alternative for Max CDN).

 MY CASE STUDY: I’m already using CDN to speed up my site.
 It was turned OFF when I ran the speed test.
 For average WordPress users – it’s not essential.
 But if you’re running a site like Mashable or HuffingtonPost – it’s probably a MUST-HAVE.

 Another thing you can do to speed up your site is set up what’s called gzip compression.
 It is a fairly technical process, but it’s been well-documented across the web, so you should be able to get through it by following the steps.